Why migraine in children is oftentimes overlooked, misdiagnosed and left untreated

 How common is pediatric migraine?

 “Migraine is very common in children,” Szperka said.
 “We’ve learned that migraine occurs in about single-digit percentages of school-aged kids.
 It becomes much more common through adolescence, and that migraine can be disabling.”

 Almost sixty percent of children complain of headache at some point, and about eight percent of children suffer from migraine.
 During the teenage years, it occurs more frequently in girls than in boys, but prior to puberty migraine is equally common in the two sexes.
 In some children, headaches occur so frequently their condition qualifies as chronic migraine.

 “There are children who have what we call chronic migraine because they have a headache more than 15 days per month- more days than not,” Szperka says.
 “The rates are probably around 1.5 to 2%, depending on exactly how you define that.
 So if you think about that, two out of every 100 children means that there are lots of teenagers out there who have very frequent headaches.”

 Pediatric migraine symptoms

 Migraine symptoms vary between younger children and adults.
-“There are children who would have a more classic migraine presentation, very similar to what you think of as an adult presentation, where pain is a predominant symptom,” explains Szperka.
-“But in younger children we see more common GI symptoms including vomiting and stomach pain.”
+“There are children who would have a more classic migraine presentation, very similar to what you think of as an adult presentation, where the pain is a predominant symptom,” explains Szperka.
+“But in younger children, we see more common GI symptoms including vomiting and stomach pain.”